The world-famous Kabili-Sepilok Forest Reserve in Sabah is home of some of the last wild

 Sepilok Orangutan Rehabilitation Centre inside the reserve.
 You'll see orangutans that have recently been released back into the wild, being fed as they progress from captive patients to healthy animals living in the wild.

-Sepilok Nature Resort is just
+Sepilok Nature Lodge is just

 10 minutes walk from the reserve.
-The resort's amenities and proximity to the sanctuary make it the ideal place from which to visit the orangutans.
+The lodge's amenities and proximity to the sanctuary make it the ideal place from which to visit the orangutans.
 Many of our guests include this resort as an 'add-on' package to their dive trip to Sabah.
 The centre is the biggest and first of its kind.
 It may ultimately be the orangutans only hope for survival, and your tourist dollars will help.

 The lakeside